-When it comes to choosing an outdoor grill, there are plenty of decisions to make — fuel type, number of burners, portable or stationary, et cetera; the choices are seemingly endless.
-We will cover the basics here so you can make an informed decision when choosing a cheap grill.
+When it comes to choosing an outdoor grill, there are plenty of decisions to make — fuel type, number of burners, portable or stationary, and extra features such as smokers and extra burners.
+The choices are seemingly endless.
+We cover the basics so you can make an informed decision when choosing a cheap grill.

 Gas grills are the most popular type of outdoor grill.
 Most are designed for use with propane, but some of them run on natural gas from your utility provider.
 Gas grills are best for quick and easy use — that is, they heat up much faster than charcoal grills and are way less messy.
 The main disadvantage of gas grills is they lack flavor when compared to charcoal grills.

 Charcoal grills use briquettes as fuel, which means they take more time to heat up.
 Briquettes are also more expensive than propane.
 However, if you don’t mind the extra prep time, cost, and grill cleaning, the flavor that charcoal provides cannot be matched by a gas or electric grill.
 Also, charcoal burns at a higher temperature than gas, so you can achieve a great sear on meats with charcoal as a heat source.